sounlida/envoyer-docs/1.0/projects/servers.md

 There are several options you may configure when managing a server:

-- **Name:** Give your server a name so that you can identify it easily.
+- **Name:** Give your server a name that you can identify easily.
-- **Hostname / IP Address:** How should Envoyer connect to your server?
-Note that only IPv4 is supported.
+- **Hostname / IP Address:** The IPv4 address of your server.
-- **Port:** The port should Envoyer connect to your server.
+- **Port:** The port Envoyer should use to connect to your server.
-- **Connect As:** The user that Envoyer should connect to your server.
+- **Connect As:** The user that Envoyer should use to connect to your server.
-- **Receives Code Deployments:** Determines whether the server should receive code.
+- **Receives Code Deployments:** Determines whether the server should receive code deployments.
-- **Project Path:** Where the project is located.
+- **Project Path:** The absolute path to the project's root directory on your server.
-- **Reload FPM After Deployments:** Determines whether the PHP-FPM service will be reloaded after the project's deployments.
+- **Reload FPM After Deployments:** Determines whether the PHP-FPM service will be reloaded after each deployment.
-- **FreeBSD:** Whether the server is running FreeBSD.
+- **FreeBSD:** Indicates whether the server is running the FreeBSD operating system.
-- **PHP Version:** The version of PHP being used (also sets the PHP-FPM service that will be reloaded).
+- **PHP Version:** The version of PHP being used (also determines the version of the PHP-FPM service that will be reloaded).
-- **PHP Path:** The path that PHP is located at.
+- **PHP Path:** The absolute path to the PHP binary on your system.
-- **Composer Path:** The path that Composer is located at.
+- **Composer Path:** The absolute path to the Composer binary on your system.

 ### Configuring Multiple PHP Versions

-If your server is configured to run multiple versions of PHP, then you may find that the **Install Composer Dependencies** step uses the wrong version.
-To resolve this, you'll need to set a custom Composer Path setting, such as `php8.0 /usr/local/bin/composer`.
+If your server is configured to run multiple versions of PHP, you may find that the **Install Composer Dependencies** step uses the wrong version.
+To resolve this, you should define a custom Composer path configuration setting, such as `php8.0 /usr/local/bin/composer`.
 This setting will instruct Composer to run using PHP 8.0 instead of the system default.

-### Non-standard PHP Services
+### Non-Standard PHP Services

-Some VPS providers will run custom versions of Ubuntu that manages PHP services differently.
-If Envoyer is not able to correctly identify and reload the correct PHP service, you will need to disable **Reload FPM After Deployments** setting and create a custom [Deployment Hook](/1.0/projects/deployment-hooks.html) that reloads the correct service.
+Some VPS providers run custom versions of Ubuntu that manage PHP services in a variety of ways that are not typical.
+If Envoyer is not able to correctly identify and reload the correct PHP service, you will need to disable the **Reload FPM After Deployments** setting and create a custom [Deployment Hook](/1.0/projects/deployment-hooks.html) that reloads the correct service.

 ## Importing Laravel Forge Servers